 What Dog Breeds are Extra Small Dog Crates Good for?

-Extra small dog crates are designed for small dog breeds, including the Pomeranian, Chihuahua, Maltese, Jack Russel Terrier, Pug, and the Boston Terrier, to name a few.
-Dimensions of extra small crates vary by brand and style but are around 24L x 18W x 20H, give or take a few inches.
-Extra small dog crates are recommended for dogs that weigh less than ten pounds.
+Extra small dog crates are designed for breeds such as Pomeranian, Chihuahua, Maltese, Jack Russel Terrier, Pug, and the Boston Terrier, to name a few.
+Dimensions of such crates vary by brand and style but are around 24L x 18W x 20H, give or take a few inches.
+This crate size is recommended for dogs that weigh less than ten pounds.

 What Dog Breeds are Small Dog Crates Good for?